LoraApps/sweepy-privacy/PRIVACY_POLICY.md

 - **No Cloud Backup**: We do not back up your photos or app data to cloud services
 - **No Analytics**: We do not use analytics or tracking services
 - **No Third-Party Services**: The App does not integrate with any third-party services that collect data
-- **Banner Messages**: The app downloads a small configuration file from GitHub Pages to display seasonal messages.
-This file contains no user data and no tracking occurs

 ## Data Deletion
 When you delete photos using SweepIt: